getslash/slash/doc/customize.rst

 Customization
 =============

-Shakedown's can be customized for various projects and workflows pretty easily.
-It can change from "generic testing framework" to "the testing framework for X" in a matter of a few lines of code, and without any changes to Shakedown's code itself.
+Slash's can be customized for various projects and workflows pretty easily.
+It can change from "generic testing framework" to "the testing framework for X" in a matter of a few lines of code, and without any changes to Slash's code itself.
 In this section we will explain how to do this, with a fictitious example.

 Let's say we're working in a company called *Microtech*, a company which manufactures microwaves.
 Let's also say we're now tasked with building the testing infrastructure for our microwave product line.

 First Steps
 -----------

-The simplest way to tailor Shakedown to our needs is by implementing an *adapter package*.
-This is a regular (installable) python package which, when installed, customizes Shakedown to our needs.
+The simplest way to tailor Slash to our needs is by implementing an *adapter package*.
+This is a regular (installable) python package which, when installed, customizes Slash to our needs.
 We won't cover the theory or gory details of creating a Python package, but we'll show a simple example which covers it.

 Our package name will be ``microtech_testing`` (the name plays no role in our integration, so you can choose whatever name you like).
 We will create a directory structure as follows::